tougshire/tougshire_vistas/README.md

         }

         # Define the fields that you want to be available to the view
-        # This can include related fields such as 'status__is_active'
+        # This can include related fields such as 'makemodel__name'
-        # which, in this example, refers to a field named "is_active" which
+        # which, in this example, refers to the name, which is a field
-        # is part of the Status class which is related to Item by the ForeignKey "status"
-        #
+        # of MakeModel

         self.vista_settings['fields'] = make_vista_fields(Item, field_names=[
             'common_name',
-            'mmodel',
             'network_name',
             'serial_number',
-            'service_number',
+            'makemodel__name',
             'asset_number',
             'barcode',
-            'phone_number',
             'role',
-            'connected_to',
-            'essid',
             'owner',
             'assignee',
             'borrower',
-            'home',
             'location',
             'status',
-            'connected_to__mmodel',
-            'connection__mmodel',
-            'latest_inventory',
-            'status__is_active',
             'notes',
         ])